dunrite/pixbar/README.md

 Description
 -----------
 Pixbar modifies your device's navigation bar to have solid buttons.
 This is meant to resemble a certain device that has an exclusive on these kinds of buttons.
-Currently, Pixbar is meant for phones with stock Lollipop and above.
+Currently, Pixbar is meant for phones with stock Lollipop and above or LG devices also.
 This works without any root permissions needed, as well!

 Please note that this app does **NOT** add a navigation bar if your phone uses physical buttons.
 It is simply an add-on to those that already have navigation bars.

-Support for Xperia, LG and other devices with slightly different navigation buttons will be available in a future release.
+Support for Xperia and other devices with slightly different navigation buttons will be available in a future release.

 Styles
 ------------